sapran/dontclickshit/README_EN.md

 1. Make sure your master password is strong.
 1. Use a password manager that encrypts password database before storing it in the cloud or synchronizing it between your devices via the network.
 1. Backup your password database often.

-1. For additional layer of protection, use *a manual password salt*: figure out a secret string, keep it in memory, and add it manually to each password stored in the manager application every time you paste it into a login form.
+:bulb: For additional layer of protection, use *a manual password salt*: figure out a secret string, keep it in memory, and add it manually to each password stored in the manager application every time you paste it into a login form.

 :wrench: Examples of good password managers are:
 - 1Pasword https://1password.com